A brief note on things that some of you have also been thinking about.

 “What matters?”
 I felt stupid even trying to answer that question.
-Anything I came up with felt lame or insignificant.
+Anything I came up with felt insignificant.

 In a last ditch effort, my insincerity donned a crisp black turtleneck, slipped into its best blue jeans, and declared its Steve Jobsian vision:

 “To empower scrappy, self-directed learners worldwide to unlock their full potential.”